juniordevsec2021/chat/README.md

 * The program is for linux/ubuntu distros.
 * The requieremnts are:
 *  tor service # sudo apt install tor
-* python modules: pip install cython socks cryptography errno select
+* python modules: pip install cython socks cryptography errno select.
+* The cython module is to allow you to run the binary source .so file from the python .py file.
+* I made this to protect my source code to be stollen or modified!
 * run with command python3 Anon_Crypt_chat.py
 * [1]create server (installs tor service and creates a hidden serice which will use for chat server)
 * [2]load server (opens 3 tabs,1 - runs python server,2 - runs tor server,3 - the main menu from which we enter in the chat).